torizon/rac/README.md

 If `server_key_path` is not set, a new key will be generated for each session. `shell` is optional and the default is shown above.

 A new server host key will be created if `server_key_path` does not exist.

+### D-Bus events

+RAC will listen to D-Bus messages on `io.torizon.TznService1` that control RAC's internal state.
+RAC will poll for new remote sessions and validate current ones based off the messages received in this bus.
+Withi Torizon OS, these messages come from the [`tzn-mqtt`](https://github.com/torizon/tzn-mqtt/) application which relays MQTT messages from Torizon Platform to the local D-Bus session in the interface specified above.

+In the absence of messages on the bus, RAC will continue to poll the Torizon Platform through HTTPS.

 ### Target Host